Doit: the goodest python task-runner you never heard of

 'targets': ["build/html/index.html"],

 Internally, doit creates a directed acyclic graph of all the files + tasks each task depends on.
 Which means you get tree shaking of the whole tree of tasks for free, only running what's necessary.
-This is all cached (by default in a json file, but sqlite is an option) so the performances are quite decent.
+This is all cached (by default in a JSON file, but sqlite is an option), so the performance is quite decent.
 Not ripgrep level, but very nice for a Python tool.
 And if none of that suits you, you can pass a custom "should-it-run?" function.

 When you start to have a lot of things to run, you can tell doit to automatically dispatch all commands through as many processes as you like.